boldingd/EclipsePhaseContent/Kainouda2035.md

 > **anarcat**: So, compromising the cables is pointless because of the quantum encryption; I'm guessing the ground stations have significant security?
 >
 > **Apotheotician**: Oh, yes.
-> Not my area of expertise, but the hardware types usually write it off as "not worth the trouble," like most high-security handle-your-ego parts of any given hab.
+> Not my area of expertise, but the hardware types usually write it off as "not worth the trouble."
+> Like most high-security handle-your-ego parts of any given hab.
 >
 > **Bauble**: Spoiler: if you need to get onto the Thistledown discretely, either use the spaceport, use surface access, or, smartest way, dark-cast to Limehouse and then purchase an egocast over the local mesh from any random an-cap with a radio.
 >